 Choose a shade-tolerant grass species to plant under pine and other shade trees.
 In general, select a grass or blend of grasses that thrive in the same environmental conditions and USDA zone as your pine tree.

-In USDA zones 2 through 7, the fescues (Festuca spp.) thrive in shade and acidic soils.
+In USDA zones 3 through 7, the fescues (Festuca spp.) thrive in shade and acidic soils.
 These cool-season grasses tolerate dry soils and don't require a lot of fertilizer.
-Rough-stalked bluegrass (Poa trivialis) is a good choice for acidic, poorly drained and shady locations in USDA zones 4 through 7.
+Rough-stalked bluegrass (Poa trivialis) is a good choice for acidic, poorly draining and shady locations in USDA zones 3 through 7.
 It is less tolerant of foot traffic and doesn't grow well in hot and dry conditions.

-Warm-season grasses that thrive in full sun and partial shade include centipedegrass (Eremochloa ophiuroides), Bahiagrass (Paspalum notatum) and St. Augustinegrass (Stenotaphrum secundatum), hardy in USDA zones 7 through 8, 7 through 10 and 8 through 10, respectively.
+Warm-season grasses that thrive in full sun and partial shade include centipedegrass (Eremochloa ophiuroides, zones 7-9), Bahiagrass (Paspalum notatum, zones 7-11) and St. Augustinegrass (Stenotaphrum secundatum, zones 8-10).
 Of the three, St. Augustinegrass has the finest texture, with a thick blue-green turf.
-Centipedegrass and Bahiagrass seed are available, while St. Augustinegrass is installed as plugs or sod.
+Centipedegrass and Bahiagrass seeds are available, while St. Augustinegrass is installed as plugs or sod.